top of page

 We develop energy-efficient devices for converting photons to electrons, electrons to photons, and photons to chemicals, aiming for a sustainable energy future.

-Formamidinium lead iodide perovskites were promising for photovoltaic applications; however, water absorption limits their reproducibility.
-Our collaborative work showed that the solvent dimethyl sulfoxide, widely used in perovskite fabrication, exacerbates this challenge.
-A capping layer was developed to mitigate this issue without affecting perovskite crystal quality.
+Formamidinium lead iodide perovskites are promising for photovoltaic applications, but water absorption induces transformation to non-photoactive phases.
+Our work showed that dimethyl sulfoxide, a hygroscopic solvent widely used in perovskite fabrication, exacerbates this challenge.
+We used a hydrophobic capping layer that blocks moisture uptake to mitigate this issue.

 2024/07/11